PDAL/PDAL/doc/stages/filters.poisson.rst

 associated with the original points set will be lost, as the algorithm has limited ability to impute associated data.
 However, if color dimensions (red, green and blue) are present in the input, colors will be reconstructed in the output point set.
+This filter will also run the :ref:`normal filter <filters.normal>` on the output point set.

 This integration of the algorithm with PDAL only supports a limited set of the options available to the implementation.
 If you need support for further